 3. Wrap the Mickey

 This is the fun part.
 Tie a knot on a nail, and start wrapping.
-Pay attention to make sure you don’t cross over the same path, and be sure outline the Mickey head so he is defined!
+Pay attention to make sure you don’t cross over the same path, and be sure to outline Mickey’s head so he is defined!
 You can make it as thick or thin as you desire.
 When you’re happy with the way he looks, then tie off the twine.

-UPDATE: We moved to Florida, so now Mickey is on our wall of our new house! 🙂
+UPDATE: We moved to Florida, so now Mickey is on the wall of our new house! 🙂

 Fill out the form and we’ll email your link for the Mickey Head template!